 The ICMM Center of Reference for Education on IHL and Ethics is a centre for the academic analysis, open discussion and consultation in IHL related to the work of medical personnel and Military Medical Ethics in general.
 It is a neutral and politically and religiously independent institution which cooperates with experts around the world.
 It aims at being the leading provider in research and education in Medical Ethics for Times of Armed Conflict.

-The ICMM Center of Reference for Education on IHL and Ethics is dedicated exclusively to educate military medical officers and officials in the International Humanitarian Law, Law of Armed Conflict and Military Medical Ethics.
-It organizes an annual Course of Reference on IHL, International Courses on the Law of Armed Conflict, a Course on Medical Ethics in Times of Armed Conflict, and Workshops on Military Medical Ethics.
+The ICMM Center of Reference for Education on IHL and Ethics is dedicated exclusively to educate military medical officers and officials in the International Humanitarian Law, Law of Armed Conflict, and Military Medical Ethics.
+It organizes Courses on the Law of Armed Conflict, a Course on Medical Ethics in Times of Armed Conflict, and annual Workshops on Military Medical Ethics.

-It offers a neutral platform for open discussions and research among philosophers, lawyers and military medical doctors on questions of ethical leadership, analyses of military medical and legal dilemmas.
-It aims at contributing to the common search for solutions to medico-legal and medico-ethical dilemmas encountered by troops deployed in disaster situations, conflict, and war.
+It strives to offer a neutral platform for open discussions and research among philosophers, lawyers and military medical doctors on issues in military medical ethics, questions of ethical leadership, and legal questions.
+It aims at contributing to the common search for solutions to medico-legal and medico-ethical challenges encountered by troops deployed in conflict zones, war, and disaster relief action.

 The Center of Reference reports to the Surgeon General of the Swiss Armed Forces, Major General Andreas Stettbacher, MD, and to the Secretary General of the ICMM, Major General (ret) Roger van Hoof.

 An International Teaching Staff

 Experienced experts in International Humanitarian Law and the Law of Armed Conflict provide the LOAC teaching.
 The neutrality of the teaching is guaranteed by Switzerland and the ICMM.